Skip to content

 The following part-paid series should be accessed via the Library Catalogue: NBERCEPRFMG and SSRN.

-Details of how to submit a working paper to be considered for the EUI Economics working paper series are on this Departmental page.
+The procedure for submitting to the Economics Department working paper series is described on this Departmental page.

-EUI Economics Department working papers are indexed in the Library Catalogue; the EUI institutional repository Cadmus; the RePEc economics portal, and; the ZBW EconBiz portal.
-Professors, Researchers and Fellows should submit bibliographical details of their EUI publications for inclusion in Cadmus.
+EUI Economics Department working papers are indexed in the Library Catalogue, the EUI institutional repository Cadmus, the RePEc economics portal and the ZBW EconBiz portal.
+Professors, Researchers and Fellows should submit bibliographic details of their EUI publications for inclusion in Cadmus.
 Submission guidelines are on this page.

 Economics Reference Collection

-The Library maintains a Directory of Bibliographies and Reference Works for Economic Research, sectioned as follows:
+The Library maintains a Directory of Bibliographies and Reference Works in Economics sectioned as follows:

-• Bibliographies / finding literature in economics and statistical science
+• Bibliographic databases: finding literature in economics and statistical science

 • Software for bibliography-building